 The heart-shaped sound hole represents my love for the kalimba – and hopefully yours too!
 The wood-etched shadow of the heart echos the forms of a dolphin and a bird, representing wild and free life, and all that live on planet earth.
 The wood-etched stars represent the hope for a sparkly, sparkly future for all people, for all beings on our earth, and for your kalimba playing as well!

-The painted tines help you match the tines to the kalimba tablature – there are three mighty downloads full of instructional material for these kalimbas.
-The Fun and Games 32-page instructional download comes for free with the 10-Note kalimba.
-The other two ebooks are “Everything You Need to Know About Playing the 10-Note Kalimba” and “African Music on the 10-Note Kalimba.”
+The painted tines help you match the tines to the kalimba tablature – there are several mighty downloads full of instructional material for these kalimbas.
+The new 32-page instructional download “Introduction to 10-Note Kalimba in C” comes for free with the 10-Note kalimba.

 This is a stepping-stone kalimba: everything you learn on this kalimba can be played on the Hugh Tracey Alto kalimbas, or on the new Chinese-made 17-Note kalimbas in C. This kalimba is a step toward a life-long enjoyment of the kalimba.
 Our 10-Note Kalimba is made in China to Kalimba Magic specifications.